What is a mortgage?

 There are two main types of mortgage – fixed rate and variable rate.

-A fixed-rate mortgage can help you budget as you’ll know what your repayments will be each month.
+A fixed-rate mortgage could help you budget as you’ll know what your repayments will be each month.
 But as the rate is fixed, you won’t benefit if interest rates fall.

 With a variable-rate mortgage, you might benefit from low monthly repayments if interest rates are low, but your repayments may rise steeply if interest rates go up.